gpg/gpg4win/doc/README.en.txt

 - Kleopatra: A crash related to circular certificate chains has been fixed.
 (T5697)

+- Kleopatra: Ask GnuPG for the correct path for the uiserver socket (T5619).

+- Kleopatra: Fix a problem with smartcard detection on startup.
+  (rKd2338373ab41)

+- Kleopatra: Enable the "create openpgp key from card" command only for GnuPG >= 2.3.  (rK107abfdb1a41)

+- Kleopatra: Windows no longer appear in the background when Kleopatra is not the active foreground process.
+  (T5533)

+- Kleopatra: The directory services configuration for LDAP servers has been extended.
+(T5465)

+- Kleopatra: It is now possible to set an expiration date for a certification.
+(T5336)

+- Kleopatra: It is now possible to update subkey expiration dates with Kleopatra.
+(T4717)

+- Kleopatra: The default keyserver is now queried from GnuPG.
+  (T5514)

+- Kleopatra: Users are now prompted to set the ownertrust when certifying with an untrusted key.
+(T5511)

+- Kleopatra: Symmetric encryption is now preselected if no keys are present.
+(T5545)

+- Kleopatra: Every action in the file encryption dialow is now accessible through a shortcut.
+(T5544)

+- Kleopatra: Accessibility, especially for encryption, has been greatly improved.
+(T5535)

 - GpgOL: Contents are no longer hidden if plain text only is configured through group policies.
 (T5681)

+- Pinentry: Symmetric passwords are now formatted when visible if the corresponding gpg-agent option "pinentry-formatted-passphrase" has been set.
+(T5517)

+- Pinentry: It is now possible to generate secure passwords for symmetric encryption through gpg-agent.
+  (T5517)

+- Pinentry: It is now possible to add custom help text files to explain passphrase constraints.
+(T5517)

+- Pinentry: Passphrase constraints are now better checked and violations no longer clear the entered passphrase.
+(T5532)

+- Pinentry: A capslock warning is now shown.
+(T4950)

+- Pinentry: The dialog is now more accessible and constraints are shown in a way that screenreaders can handle.

+- GnuPG: Passphrase constraint handling has been improved with a new syntax for constraints.
+  (T5517)

+- GnuPG: The socket files are now located under Appdata/Local.
+(T5537)

 - GnuPG: A new, optional, configuration syntax has been implemented which allows conditional configuration based on variables.
 Variables